There are three common ways to light a scene

 Also called Phong shading

-(not to be confused with Phong lighting), in this model
+(not to be confused with Phong lighting), in this model the data needed to performing the lighting is interpolated via DDA/Bresenham to each pixel, where the actual lighting happens.

 Within the per-pixel lighting model there are two common approaches